cloudburstnow/metalearning/README.md

-In this project I have done an Implementation of two algorithims taken from two papers on meta learning.
+In this project I have done a PyTorch implementation of two algorithims taken from two papers on meta learning.

 MAML from "Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks" https://arxiv.org/abs/1803.02999